Frequently Asked Questions

 How do I find out about Fire Bans and burn conditions?

-ANSWER: Call us at (719)438-5411, every controlled fire in Kiowa County must be call in to this number anyway.
-Just keep in mind after hours you will get our dispatch center at the Bent County Sheriff’s Office.
+Call us at (719)438-5411.
+Every controlled fire in Kiowa County must be called in to this number.
+After hours you can contact our dispatch center at the Bent County Sheriff’s Office.

-MORE INFORMATION: Since the southeast portion of the state of Colorado has been experiencing drought for years, fire danger is quite high.
+Since the southeast portion of the state of Colorado has been experiencing drought for years, fire danger is quite high.
 From time to time there will be fire bans enacted throughout counties in the state, depending on fire danger due to seasonal conditions.
 Information on how a Fire Ban might limit fire activities can be found here.
 Since the Sheriff is the Kiowa County Fire Marshall, the Sheriff’s Office needs to be notified for every controlled burn, and most fires (bonfires, etc.).
-This is mainly so deputies are aware of where burns are located so fire and law enforcement are not dispatched to non-emergency situations.
+This information aids in deputy awareness of where burns are located so fire and law enforcement are not dispatched to non-emergency situations.